drivendataorg/meta-vsc-matching-runtime/README.md

 ❯ make

 Settings based on your machine:
-SUBMISSION_IMAGE=f5f61cef3987   # ID of the image that will be used when running test-submission
+SUBMISSION_IMAGE=e9cee0331e31   # ID of the image that will be used when running test-submission

 Available competition images:
-meta-vsc-descriptor-runtime:cpu-local (f5f61cef3987); meta-vsc-descriptor-runtime:gpu-local (f314bbf3beed);
+meta-vsc-matching-runtime:cpu-local (e9cee0331e3); meta-vsc-matching-runtime:gpu-local (f314bbf3beed);
+1);

 Available commands: